Oguzhanrose/tableauproject/README.md

 # About Children World - Dashboard
 The project is based on a dataset of an American company that specializes in production sale of children's products to businesses provided by Technical University of Denmark.
-This is a knowledge based project to master a Business Intelligence tool as Tableau.
+This is a knowledge based project to learn a Business Intelligence (BI) tool as Tableau.

 ## Problems with the geographical values